 See below: Most fractures take 4 to 6 weeks to heal. ...Read more

-Trauma: I have seen this in a kid who fell over his day roughhousing, which was the only somewhat innocent cause I could think of.
+Trauma: I have seen this in a kid who fell over his day roughhousing, which was the only somewhat innocent cause i could think of.
 The injury implys a twisting form of trauma.I suppose a kid who stuck his leg in a hole & fell over could do it, but the possibility of inflicted trauma must be considered. ...Read more

-How do I take care of a fractured tibia with no midical insurance ....its a stable fracture as far as I kno as well?
+How do i take care of a fractured tibia with no midical insurance ....its a stable fracture as far as i kno as well?

 I fractured my pelvis when I was 16 which left numbness, tngling, and hypersensitivity resulting in pain from light touch.
 What is causing this?

 Nerve injury: The symptoms you describe are called allodynia which means that normally non painful stimuli become painful.
 It is always from nerve disease or injury.
 Since the onset of symptoms is soon after fracture you have injured a nerve which is not likely to heal.
 Medications can control your symptoms. ...Read moreSee 1 more doctor answer

-I fractured my distal femur and tibia at the knee, I'm healed but I have pain on my outer knee along with a distorted look.
+I fractured my distal femur and tibia at the knee, i'm healed but I have pain on my outer knee along with a distorted look.
 What could this be?

 I fractured my tibia 2 weeks ago playing soccer and had it pinned and plated but not plastered.How long before I can play again?
 I have the X-ray .

 Return to play: You want a concrete answer and it is not that simple.
 Despite a open reduction and fixation the bone must heal completely before you can return to soccer.
 This is a major bone and could be expected to take 4-6 months to heal.
 If you are doing rehabilitation with range of motion and strengthening during the healing process you will hasten your return but again the bone must heal first. ...Read more

 I took alfacalcidol (+sun) for fracture tibia from accident, dose was .25 mcg for one month and .5 mcg for 13 days, Stop it immediately or gradually?

-Full strength until your Orthopedist tells you that its OK to stop...gradual elimination is not necessary!
+Take it: full strength until your Orthopedist tells you that its OK to stop...gradual elimination is not necessary!
 Hope this is helpful Dr Z ...Read more

 2-3mo: While most bones heal on average in 6 wks, the tibia is prone to delayed healing or even non healing.
 Partially as this bone is not fully encased in vascular muscle tissue and vascularity= healing.
 It isn't unusual for this bone to take upwards of 3+ mo to heal.
 And in adults often warrants surgery as well to stabilize the break while it heals. ...Read moreSee 1 more doctor answer

 Depends: Depends on location of the tibia fracture.
 IF you have not seen an orthopaedic surgeon yet, you should.
 Majority of adults need surgical treatment of tibia fractures whether they are proximal, shaft or distal types.
 Rule of thumb for most fractures-12 weeks for bone to heal if you are healthy and the bones are well aligned.
 Do you have xrays handy? ...Read more